matchatealeaf/albion-discord-bot/README.md

 Thanks to the [Albion Online Data Project](https://www.albion-online-data.com/), and the many players that download and run the Data Project [client](https://github.com/BroderickHyman/albiondata-client/releases) while playing the game, market price data are collected and shared freely with all Albion players.
 Perhaps the most popular tool that utilized these data is [AlbionOnline2D](https://www.albiononline2d.com/en/item).

 The Discord bot fetches the latest minimum sell order prices (same as AlbionOnline2D), and plots the past 7 days historical prices, for the item that you asked.
-(Notice the typo 'lether' instead of 'leather').
 The assistant will find the closest match to your query and also provides item suggestions in case you forgot how to spell.
 What a sweet assistant.

 ## How do I get the Assistant?